LayBacc/rumin-web-clipper/README.md

 # Rumin Web Clipper
 Browser extension for [Rumin](https://getrumin.com) which allows you to save learnings from online resources. ([Chrome Web Store  link](https://chrome.google.com/webstore/detail/rumin/eboiffdknchlbeboepkadciilgmaojbj), [Firefox Add-on link](https://addons.mozilla.org/en-US/firefox/addon/rumin/))

-It also comes with site-specific logic for automatically extracting key information, such as video playing time on YouTube, course info and reference on edX, metadata on Kindle notes etc. This can be easily extended to add extraction logic to any web page.
+It comes with site-specific logic for automatically extracting key information, such as video playing time on YouTube, course info and reference on edX, metadata on Kindle notes etc. This can be easily extended to add extraction logic to any web page.

 This is useful for learning, research, and saving interesting ideas for  creative work.

+You can also search / look up existing content (defaulting to the Rumin backend) using the "Lookup" tab.

 ### Demo video
 [![YouTube thumbnail for video demo](https://storage.googleapis.com/rumin-gcs-bucket/newsletter/youtube-thumbnail.PNG)](https://www.youtube.com/watch?v=auZGwCc1B_o)

 ### Saving with one click